Conondale, Queensland: Education

 Conondale State School is a government primary (Prep-6) school for boys and girls at 1700 Maleny-Kenilworth Road (26.7294°S 152.7186°E).
 In 2017, the school had an enrolment of 92 students with 10 teachers (6 full-time equivalent) and 10 non-teaching staff (5 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Conondale.
+The nearest government secondary schools are Maleny State High School (to Year 12) in Maleny to the east, Woodford State School (to Year 10) in Woodford to the south, and Kilcoy State High School (to Year 12) in Kilcoy to south-west..

 Amenities

 The Sunshine Coast Regional Council operates a mobile library service which visits the school on Maleny-Kenilworth Road.

+Despite the name, Conondale Memorial Recreation Park (but known locally at Green Park) is at 1156 Maleny Kenilworth Road, now within the present-day boundaries of neighbouring Elaman Creek.
+It features a motocross circuit used by the Sunshine Coast Motorcycle Club for both local and wider competitions.

 Crystal Waters ecovillage

 Conondale is home to the Crystal Waters ecovillage which provides accommodation for 200 residents.
 It was established formally in 1987 making it one of the first in Australia.